 Technical support is available via email to our customers for the first 30 days.
 Your email is generally replied within 24 hours.
-Send your questions via email support (at) cg-inc.com.
+Send your questions via email info (at) cg-inc.com.
 You should include the model file with the email so we can diagnose the problems more easily.
 CGI, in its sole discretion, will determine what constitutes a support incident and reserves the right to refuse support service to anyone.

 You are strongly encouraged to read our program documentation first since many of your questions may have answers there already.
 Our programs are so easy to use that you probably seldom need our technical support.
 The following are some frequently asked questions.

 Real3D - General

 - Does Real3D use dongle for copy protection?
 No. We use software key which is emailed to you after purchase.

 - Can I install Real3D on both a desktop and a laptop?
 Yes as long as you do not use the software on both computers at the same time.

 - Is Real3D just another structural analysis program?
 Real3D is a comprehensive structural analysis and design program that is extremely accurate, reliable and user-friendly.
 It is NOT just another structural analysis program.
 In particular, it is NOT any of the following: an old program with just a new (poorly designed) Windows user interface; a new program that uses inefficient or unreliable frame or finite elements; a program that uses unreliable or inefficient proprietary "home-made" graphics; a program that is not enjoyable to use; a program that costs you too much.